cdhorn/ancestry-tools/README_extract.txt

 A sample invocation of the program might be as follows:

-./ancestry_extract.py -o ./familytree -s username@domain password ancestry_gedcom.ged
+./ancestry_extract.py -o ./familytree -a username@domain -p password -g ancestry_gedcom.ged

 This will create the familytree structure described earlier and generate screenshots of all the source citation pages.

+The program now has support for a configuration file.
+If run with no arguments it will check for ancestry_extract.toml and read in the parameters from there.
+It can optionally be passed the name of the configuration file as well.
+The sample one includes comments to describe the options.

-The download process is single threaded, one image at a time.
+The download process is single threaded, one page and image at a time.
 For a large tree it can take a very long time to run.
 If interrupted it should try to shutdown gracefully.
 It is designed so you can restart it, and it should work through things and pretty much pick up where it left off.